Model Context Protocol

 Model Context Protocol (MCP) is an open standard for connecting AI models with external data sources and tools.
 It was introduced to solve a key problem: AI systems are often isolated from live data, requiring custom integrations for every new source.
 MCP provides a universal “USB-C”-like interface that lets AI-driven applications access and exchange information with various systems in real time.

-BuilderChain is pioneering the first truly agnostic, network-based integration of the Model Context Protocol (MCP) specifically optimized for the construction industry, enhancing its AI-First platform with advanced features like operational ontologies and generative agentic orchestration.
+BuilderChain is pioneering the first truly agnostic, network-based integration of the Model Context Protocol (MCP) specifically optimized for the construction, insurance and finance industries, enhancing its AI-First platform with advanced features like generative operational ontologies and generative agentic orchestration.

 In the context of BuilderChain’s decentralized operations, MCP can serve as the glue that links AI decision-makers with the "enterprise" blockchain network, construction project data, financial platforms, and insurance systems.
 This integration can dramatically improve automation, coordination, and trust across all parties.